Oak Processionary Moth (OPM)

 For more information and advice about the symptoms and spread of oak processionary moth in England please see the Forestry Commission website.

-What should I do if I think I have seen OPM in some trees?
+What should I do if I discover it?

 Check on the Forestry Commission web site for identification images and videos of the moth in all it's different life stages.